warashibetrader/warashibetrader.github.io/_posts/2022-02-02-multi-asset-wallet.md

 6. The interface is minimal and accessible.
 No Courier New, "I'm-a-hacker" nonsense.

 7. The currency portfolio is inherently curated.
 The wallet currently supports Nano, Banano, Solana, and Stellar.
-I included these mainly because they were reasonably developer friendly.
+I included these mainly because they were reasonably developer-friendly.
 This is an important quality that can help determine whether a crypto project might succeed.